jsa-aerial/hanami/README.md

 ![Hanami empty frame](resources/public/images/empty-picframe-layout.png?raw=true)

-To make use of these simpler (and easier) there is a new standard template `ht/empty-chart` which can be used to create them.
+To make the use of these simpler (and easier) there is a new standard template `ht/empty-chart` which can be used to create them.
 Empty frames enable a more general document structure supporting paragraphs of html/'text oriented' material along side or in place of standard visualizations with or without frames.
 Here are a couple of examples showing the basic capability:

 This example shows an empty frame with all 4 picture frame elements (areas) with various html/text information